 Why Are Both Important?

 The Testnet ensures that everything works perfectly before rolling it out to the Mainnet.
-This two-step approach reduces risks, prevents mistakes, and improves users’ overall experience.
-It’s like testing a product before selling it to ensure quality.
+This two-step approach reduces risks and improves users’ overall experience.
+It’s like testing a product before selling it to guarantee quality.

 Key Differences of Testnet vs Mainnet